anand170107032/SQL-BASICS/README.md

 # SQL Basics

+### What is relaional database management systems and non relational database management system?
+Relational database management systems (RDBMS) use tables to store data (MySQL) and non-relational database maqnagement systems do not use tables to store data (NoSQL)

 ### What is SQL?
 Sql stands for structural query language.
 We can use sql to access and manipulate data in relational database management systems (RDBMS). <br/>
 A database often contains one or more tables.
 The tables can be broken down into records (rows) and fields (col).